Pokemon Go Team Rocket Grunt lineups & counters (May 2023)

 Pokemon #1Pokemon #2Pokemon #3

-While some of these Team GO Rocket Grunt picks can be tough opponents, exploiting Fire-type Pokemon weaknesses will lead you to victory.
+While some of these Team Go Rocket Grunt picks can be tough opponents, exploiting Fire-type Pokemon weaknesses will lead you to victory.

-Victory reward: Shadow Torchic, Numel, or Vulpix encounter.
+Victory reward: Shadow Darumaka or Chimchar encounter.

 “Battle against my Flying-type Pokémon!”